 An Easy to Make Extension for a TV Antenna

 I have jumped on the “cut the cable cord” bandwagon and now use an indoor/outdoor antenna to pick up digital TV signals.
-These antennas work really well, especially if you live near the towers or a big city.
+These antennas work really well, especially if you live near the towers or in a big city.
 Since I live in a rural area, I have trouble picking up certain channels, especially the ones that broadcast court shows (I need my Judge Mathis fix!).
 I made a DIY indoor/outdoor TV antenna extension to attach to the old satellite TV bracket that is mounted to my roof that makes my antenna sit just a bit higher and in turn, helps those signals come in a whole lot better!

 Paying $86 a month for satellite TV with channels I rarely watched was not in the budget for me.
 I purchased a really great digital TV antenna at one of the big box home improvement stores for about $35.
 Initially, I had it mounted directly to the old satellite bracket on the roof.
 It didn’t work well in the direction it was pointed because of the peak of my porch roof.
 In order for me to get all of the channels possible, the antenna needed to sit a bit higher.